Drop your bank statement PDF below and get your CSV file in seconds

 Pricing is based on the number of PDF pages processed per month, regardless of how many transactions each page contains.

-I tested five of the top search results using the same ten statements on each service, keeping a detailed log of every issue I encountered — from outright inaccuracies to frustrating user interface quirks.
+I tested five of the top search results using the same ten statements on each service, keeping a detailed log of every issue I encountered — from frustrating user interface quirks to outright inaccuracies.
 They all had problems.
 The AI-based services were prone to hallucinations, confidently outputting transactions that didn't exist.
 I also had a nagging concern that financial documents submitted to these services might be used to train their AI models — a serious privacy consideration when dealing with sensitive transaction data.

-The traditional extraction tools struggled in their own ways — missing transactions, malformed data, and formatting that required cleanup before the results were usable.
+The traditional extraction tools struggled in their own ways, often missing transactions, providing malformed data, or requiring extensive formatting cleanup before the results were usable.
 One tool identified transactions reasonably well but required manually checking a box next to each extracted transaction before a CSV could be generated — a tedious extra step that defeated much of the purpose.

 My name is Jonas.
 I'm a software developer based in Florida.
 I built and maintain TheStatementFox.com entirely on my own, which means when you contact support, you're talking directly to the person who wrote the code.